VeeamHub/powershell/VAC-MigratePolicies/README.md

 After the script has completed, don't forget to...

 * Fix Application-Aware Processing settings accordingly on the newly created Backup Policies.
+* PASSWORDS ARE NOT TRANSFERRED!
+Any and all passwords on all policies must be re-entered after the migration.
 * Assign private Backup Policies to their corresponding companies.